virus2500/blocklist-with-ipset/README.md

 <br>
 **!!!
 IMPORTANT !!!!**

+When upgrading to V1.1.2 you might want to manually delete the iptables INPUT BLOCKLIST rule with the target match-set blocklist-v6 src

+--

 When upgrading from a version lower than 1.1.0 you might have to manually remove duplicated INPUT Rules or run